On view Nov. 27, 2018 – Feb. 21, 2019

 Featuring works by John Sell Cotman, Susan MacDowell Eakins, Robert Henri Fouques, Marion Greenwood, Frans Hals (school of), Eastman Johnson, William Keith, Endre Komaromi-Kacz, Georges Michel, Mary Jane Peale, Dona Simons, Thomas Worthington Whittredge, and Richard Wilson.

 Traces: Revealing Secrets in Art and History was made possible by the support, technical advice, and loans from Ann Bittl of Ventura College, Safwat Mohamed Sayed Aly of the Grand Egyptian Museum, Scott M. Haskins of Fine Art Conservation Laboratories (FACL, Inc.), Gerald Zwers of Public Art Services and donations from the Lou Grubb Collection.
 This exhibition is presented in partnership with the Cal Lutheran Chemistry Department for the course, “Chemical Investigations of Art.”
-A special thanks to Dr. Katherine Hoffmann for her expertise and guidance on this exhibit.
+A special thanks to Dr. Katherine Hoffmann for her expertise and guidance, which made this exhibit possible.

 Articles related to this exhibit include: